VandinLab/CPhyT-GNN/README.md

 #### Run Survival Time Prediction Experiments

-The script `survival_prediction.py` trains and evaluates the three methods we consider for survival time prediction: Survival SVM on baseline features, Survival SVM on unsupervised GNN-based features and supervised GNN-based model.
+The script `survival_prediction.py` trains and evaluates different methods for survival time prediction.
-The three methods are trained on the same training set and evaluated on the same test set.
+All methods are trained on the same training set and evaluated on the same test set.
-The script has several option that can be enabled, including the exclusion of the desired method, making the experiment run only on a subset of them.
+The script has several options that can be enabled, including the exclusion of any desired method, making the experiment run only on a subset of them.
 As usual, refer to `python3 survival_prediction.py -h` for further information.

 As an example, all the three methods can be trained on a training set and evaluated on a test set stored in the directory `results/survival/survival_prediction/breastCancer/random_seed_27/pre_processed_data` using the command: